 Date of death: October 27, 1941

-Their main contribution(s) to science and the world: Ernest is best known for his pioneering work in developing certain techniques in a number of areas of physiology.
-These included advancements in fertilization, experimental parthenogenesis, cell division, hydration, diversion, dehydration of cells and UV carcinogenic radiation effects on cells.
+Just is best known for his pioneering work in developing certain techniques in a number of areas of physiology.
+These included advancements in fertilization, experimental parthenogenesis, cell division, hydration, diversion, dehydration of cells, and UV carcinogenic radiation effects on cells.

 Just was also the editor for no less than three scholarly periodicals and a Julius Rosenwald Fellow in Biology, allowing him to work in Europe.
 He published many papers during his time in Europe included his contributions to the 1924 textbook General Cytology.